 Cannulation

-Cannulation is a procedure regularly undertaken which involves threading a plastic tube into a vein to allow access to give fluids & other drugs.
-It is also possible to take bloods during the initial cannulation process, but once in & flushed with saline future samples are likely to be significantly contaminated.
-In addition to junior doctors, this procedure can be undertaken by some HCAs, most nurses (if signed off), outreach nurses & site managers if medically trained.
+Cannulation is a procedure regularly undertaken which involves threading a plastic tube into a vein, allowing access for fluid & drug administration.
+Blood samples can be taken during the initial cannulation process, but once in & flushed with saline, future samples are likely to be significantly contaminated.

 Due to the physics of fluid dynamics, a larger cannula even if only slightly wider, will allow the delivery of fluids significantly more quickly.
 Therefore larger bore cannulas are preferred in resuscitation – however, it is better to have achieved access with a smaller cannula than not have access at all as with resuscitation the peripheral veins will dilate allowing larger cannulas to be inserted.